oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf.md

 - The Datasource it's called **APPDBDataSource**.
-We need to change the *JNDI Name* as our sample ADF application uses **jdbc/adfappds** to lookup for datasource and get database connections.
+We need to change the *JNDI Name* as our sample ADF application required **jdbc/adfappds** to lookup for datasource and get database connections.
 Click on the datasource:

 ![image-20210117212224972](images/wlscnonjrfwithenv/image402.png)